bytedance/gopkg/CONTRIBUTING.md

 ## Your First Pull Request
 We use github for our codebase.
 You can start by reading [How To Pull Request](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests).

-## Semantic Versioning
+## Without Semantic Versioning
-We use [gomod](https://golang.org/ref/mod) as our dependencies manager, also follow the [semantic versioning](https://semver.org/).
-For better experience, when we make breaking changes, we also introduce deprecation warnings in a minor version so that our users learn about the upcoming changes and migrate their code in advance.
+We keep the stable code in branch `main` like `golang.org/x`.
+Development base on branch `develop`.
+And we promise the **Forward Compatibility** by adding new package directory with suffix `v2/v3` when code has break changes.

 ## Branch Organization
 We use [git-flow](https://nvie.com/posts/a-successful-git-branching-model/) as our branch organization, as known as [FDD](https://en.wikipedia.org/wiki/Feature-driven_development)

 ## Bugs
 ### 1. How to Find Known Issues